mesosphere/dcos-docs-site/pages/1.9/release-notes/1.9.8/index.md

 - Tools for Production Operations - Monitoring and troubleshooting for distributed apps.
 - Broader Workload Support - From traditional apps to machine learning.
-- Security - New CLI capabilities, enhanced LDAP support, and many small improvements.
+- Security - New CLI capabilities, enhanced LDAP support, and many small improvements. [enterprise type="inline" size="small" /]
 - New data and developer services.

 ### Contents